ergochat/ergo/docs/MANUAL.md

 1. Did you correctly generate the hashed password with `ergo genpasswd`?
 1. Did you add the password hash to the correct config file, then save the file?
 1. Did you rehash or restart Ergo after saving the file?
+1. Does your password contain spaces or non-ASCII characters?
+Although such passwords are theoretically compatible with Ergo, they are likely to cause problems with your client.
+(The period character `.` is an acceptable alternative separator if your password is based on randomly chosen words.)

 The config file accepts hashed passwords, not plaintext passwords.
 You must run `ergo genpasswd`, type your actual password in, and then receive a hashed blob back (it will look like `$2a$04$GvCFlShLZQjId3dARzwOWu9Nvq6lndXINw2Sdm6mUcwxhtx1U/hIm`).
 Enter that into the relevant `opers` block in your config file, then save the file.

-Although it's theoretically possible to use an operator password that contains spaces, your client may not support it correctly, so it's advisable to choose a password without spaces.
-(The period character `.` is an acceptable alternative separator if your password is based on randomly chosen words.)

 After that, you must rehash or restart Ergo to apply the config change.
 If a rehash didn't accomplish the desired effects, you might want to try a restart instead.

+If you're still having problems, your client or bouncer may be mangling the OPER command.
+You can try connecting to Ergo directly via the `nc` ("netcat") command to test this:

+1. From the machine where Ergo is running, run `nc -v 127.0.0.1 6667`.
+(If you are using Docker, you will first need to get a shell inside the Docker container, e.g. with `docker exec -it $CONTAINER_ID /bin/sh`.)
+1. Type `NICK unique_nickname`, press enter, type `USER u s e r`, and press enter.
+You may need to retry with a different nickname if the first one is in use.
+1. Once you see a burst of lines starting with an `001` command, indicating a successful connection, type: `OPER <opername> <password>` and press enter.
+1. If you see a successful response including the `381` command, this indicates that your password was accepted by Ergo and the problem is with your client or bouncer setup.
+If you see an error response, then there is an issue with your password or configuration file.

 ## Why is Ergo ignoring my ident response / USER command?